rsyncOSX/RsyncUIBuilt/content/post/RsyncUIBuilt.md

 lastmod = "2024-02-22"
 +++

-RsyncUI is a pure *SwiftUI* based macOS application utilizing the command line tool `rsync` for synchronizing files.
+RsyncUI is a pure *SwiftUI*  and Swift based macOS application utilizing the command line tool `rsync` for synchronizing files.
 It is `rsync` which executes the real synchronizing task, not RsyncUI.
 RsyncUI is a GUI only on top of rsync.
 RsyncUI is signed and notarized by Apple.

-This page is an overview of the main components of RsyncUI.
-The development of both RsyncOSX and RsyncUI has been an evolving process.
+This web is an overview of the main components of RsyncUI.
+The development of RsyncUI has been an evolving process.
 The open source community has been and still is a great resource for ideas and how to solve issues.
 Both apps today are stable and in a state of maintenance.

 Some numbers: